francisuloko/stay-in-touch/README.md

 - See the status of your relationship with other users
 - Create posts and see posts from your friends
 - Users can comment and like on their friends' posts
+- Authenticate username through API
+- See posts, comments and create new comments through API

 In this project we:
 - Used PostgreSQL as the database